Hospitality Training News and Guides

 Frequently Asked Questions

 • Is food safety training mandatory in Australia?
-Yes, all food handlers must complete accredited food safety training to work legally in the food industry.
+Yes, all food handlers must complete accredited food safety training.

 • How often must a Food Safety Supervisor certificate be renewed?
-Generally, every 5 years to remain compliant with state and territory regulations.
+Generally every 5 years to remain compliant.

-• Who needs to complete a Food Handling Certificate?
-Anyone with direct or indirect food contact, such as chefs, baristas, caterers, servers, and market stallholders.
+• Who needs a Food Handling Certificate?
+Anyone with direct or indirect food contact — chefs, baristas, caterers, servers, and market stallholders.

 • What is HACCP?
-HACCP is an internationally recognised system for identifying and controlling food safety risks in production and service environments.
+An internationally recognised system for identifying and controlling food safety risks.

 Hospitality Careers Australia